 175th Anniversary Celebration

-We are delighted to commemorate our 175th anniversary—a year of celebrations that highlight our school’s history and milestones, recognizes our remarkable community, and launches us toward a bright and purposeful future guided by our strategic vision.
+We were delighted to commemorate our 175th anniversary—a year of celebrations that highlighted our school’s history and milestones, recognized our remarkable community, and launched us toward a bright and purposeful future guided by our strategic vision.

-Read a letter from Head of School Dana Weeks to learn more about our celebration plans.
+Read a letter from Head of School Dana Weeks to learn more about the celebration.

 Attend an Event

-Please join us for the culminating celebration of the year!
-Emceed by GFS parent and 6ABC anchor Nydia Han, we will gather for a virtual “evening in” fundraiser for scholarship at GFS.
-In addition to enjoying the musical talents of the Alex Levin Trio, Maya Keren, and G. Love, we will hear a few exciting surprise announcements!
-Admission is free, but donations are graciously appreciated and sponsor packages are available
+The culminating celebration of the year was held on May 15, 2021.
+Emceed by GFS parent and 6ABC anchor Nydia Han, we gathered for a virtual “evening in” fundraiser for scholarship at GFS.
+In addition to enjoying the musical talents of the Alex Levin Trio, Maya Keren, and G. Love, we heard a few exciting surprise announcements!

-Virtual plans are underway with special reunion activities planned for classes with years ending in '0, '1, '5, and '6.
-There will be events all week long, concluding with the 175th Anniversary Celebration.
-If you would like to get involved, please contact Brandon Jones '00, Director of Alumni Relations, at firstname.lastname@example.org.
+Virtual plans with special reunion activities were held for classes with years ending in '0, '1, '5, and '6.
+There were panel discussions, workshops, and celebrations held all week long, concluding with the 175th Anniversary Celebration.

 GFS History: A Timeline

 Former GFS history teacher Bill Koons began a history of the school in 1989.
-Building on his work, Tim Wood and Kate Stover, archivists and former GFS parents, have brought these stories to our community.
+Building on his work, Tim Wood and Kate Stover, archivists and former GFS parents, brought these stories to our community this year.
 Read more about the project here.

 As you read these seven installments, you will walk through more than a hundred years of Germantown Friends School history.
 Along the way, you will discover how and why the school was founded, meet the people at the heart of the school, witness the evolving campus, become more familiar with curricular advances, and learn how the school responded to local and national challenges.
 Stories, analysis, photos, and rich details will make the history of the school from 1845-1970 come alive.